Somewhere Nowhere by Reema Kaur, Shashank Walia

 An essay film, using the observational form to explore the universe of a city.
 The City evolves episodically, seeking to open up the themes of nostalgia, memory and constant flux that bind these developing spaces together.
 An old man, also a photographer, tells a tale of the city in which he has spent his lifetime, opening up the idea of how a city keeps on reincarnating, to accommodate newer narratives.

-Reema Kaur has a postgraduate diploma in Film Editing from the Film and Television Institute of India.
-She has edited several short films, including the National Award winning fiction Aushadh, documentary Maru Ro Moti (Docedge/ Busan) and videos for the art installation for Lalit Kala Academy's 60th year celebrations.
+Reema Kaur has a post-graduate diploma in Film Editing from the Film and Television Institute of India.
+She has edited several short films, including the National Award winning fiction Aushadh, documentary Maru Ro Moti (Docedge/ Busan) and videos for the Lalit Kala Academy.
 Reema conducts filmmaking workshops for school students, including one at the inaugural National Children's Film Festival.
 She has conceptualised and assisted on several short films, music videos and documentaries and is currently working on an international documentary Toy Stories.

 - Assistant Director: Ranjit Nair